Diagnosis

 It's important to take steps to keep the heart healthy.
 Try these tips:

-• Don't smoke.
+• Don't smoke or use tobacco.
 Smoking is a major risk factor for heart disease.
-Not smoking is the best way to reduce the risk of heart disease and its complications.
+Not smoking is the best way to reduce your risk.
 Also stay away from secondhand smoke.
-If you need help quitting, ask your care team for strategies that can help.
+If you need help quitting, ask your healthcare team for strategies that can help.

 • Eat healthy foods.
 Choose whole grains, fruits, vegetables, and lean proteins, such as fish and beans.
 Avoid or limit foods with a lot of saturated fat, trans fats, salt and sugar.

 • Exercise.
-Regular exercise helps control diabetes, high cholesterol and high blood pressure — all risk factors for heart disease.
-With your provider's OK, aim for 30 to 60 minutes of physical activity most days of the week.
-Talk to your health care provider about the amount and type of exercise that's best for you.
-You may be told to avoid intense lifting, competition and extreme temperatures.
+Regular exercise helps manage diabetes, high cholesterol and high blood pressure — all risk factors for heart disease.
+With your healthcare team's OK, try to get 30 to 60 minutes of physical activity most days of the week.
+Talk with your healthcare team about the amount and type of exercise that's best for you.
+If you've had SCAD, you may be told to avoid intense lifting, competition and extreme temperatures.

-• Maintain a healthy weight.
+• Keep a healthy weight.
 Too much weight strains the heart.
 Being overweight increases the risk of high cholesterol, high blood pressure and diabetes.
+Ask your healthcare professional what weight is best for you.

-• Control blood pressure, cholesterol and blood sugar.
-Ask your health care team how often you need to have your blood pressure, blood sugar and cholesterol levels checked.
+• Manage blood pressure, cholesterol and blood sugar.
+Ask your healthcare team how often you need to have your levels checked.

 • Practice good sleep habits.
-Poor sleep may increase the risk of heart disease and other health problems.
-Adults should aim to get 7 to 9 hours of sleep daily.
+Poor sleep may increase the risk of heart disease and other health conditions.
+Adults should try to get 7 to 9 hours of sleep daily.
 Go to bed and wake at the same time every day, including on weekends.
-If you have trouble sleeping, talk to a health care professional about strategies that might help.
+If you have trouble sleeping, talk with a healthcare professional about treatments that might help.

 • Manage stress.
 Find ways to help reduce emotional stress.
-Getting more exercise, practicing mindfulness and connecting with others in support groups are some ways to ease stress.
+Some ideas are to get more exercise, practice mindfulness and connect with others in support groups.

 Coping and support

-Some people might feel scared, sad, frustrated or depressed after having SCAD.
-Understanding your health and talking to others may help.
+Understanding SCAD and your health and talking with others may be helpful.
 Try these tips:

 Preparing for your appointment

 After a SCAD diagnosis, you may have questions about your health.
-Prepare a list of questions to ask your health care provider at your next appointment, such as:
+Make a list of questions to ask your healthcare professional, such as:

 • What caused my SCAD?